Unraveling dark Higgs mechanism via dark photon production at an e^+ e^- collider: Impact of the dark FSR

-The function $f^{\text{th}}_{\text{FSR}}(M_X^2)$ can be approximated by the following method: First, generate events via Monte Carlo (MC) simulation and fill into the histogram of $M_X^2$.
-Then perform a linear interpolation and normalization on this histogram.
+represents the fraction of events contributed by the two-final-states process. $f^{\text{th}}_{\text{FSR}}(M_X^2)$ is the distribution of events from the FSR contribution and can be approximated by filling the histogram of $M_X^2$ with MC events and performing a linear interpolation.
 Note that in the low-mass region, the merged MC events are used.